aksisnew/Stastical-language-models-testing/README.md

 # Stastical-language-models-testing
+Test basic statistics
-Test basic statiics based language chain generators implemented through js , You can find a ui built with html css and js.
+based language chain generators implemented through js , You can find a ui built with html css and js.